 SRA: Stringent Regulatory Authority.

-Note that good preparation of the priority review request would increase the acceptance probability.
+Note that good preparation of the priority review request would increase the probability of acceptance.
 We have seen eligible cases turned down by the SFDA due to a lack of proper elaboration and presentation.

 Read More: